-Set the wall thermostat to 90°F. Check to make sure the spin draft is wide open to allow oxygen into the firebox.
-Make sure the switch for the draft blower is in the ON position.
-Adjust slide cover on draft blower to an opening of approximately 3/6 inches.
+Check to make sure the spin draft is wide open to allow oxygen into the firebox.
+Make sure the Draft Control is in the start position.

 Place several crumpled newspapers on the grate with some dry kindling layered on top of the papers, then ignite the newspaper.
 When the kindling is burning, add several small pieces of wood, allow wood to fully ignite.
 After about 20 minutes the fire should be established, allowing you to add more wood - do not overload which would smother the fire.
 Add more wood slowly, so the flames have time to engulf the fresh wood.
 Once the fire is burning and there is a glowing ember bed, adjust the draft to achieve desired burn pattern.
 Learning how to adjust the draft to maintain the desired temperature for your home may take several days.
 After a short time you will know which settings and adjustments work best for your home.
-Set the wall thermostat to the desired home temperature.